valerieniloinsigh31/footnote-app/README.md

 Additional design feature: Use of Superscript

- Also the additional Medley app is purely for decoration, not adding functionality but there as a pool of inspiration, drawing for other areas of the app, designed to look like a dream bubble.

-Footsteps...animation of footsteps moving across the screen

-Creation in motion
+Footsteps...

 Design-focused on smaller devices...phones/ipads/tablets/laptops while on the move-empahsis on responsiveness

-Important to have one idea per page...to avoid oversaturtion.
+Important to have one idea per page once you click into idea cards via the summary page...to avoid oversaturtion.
-Each idea given a separate page, footnotes unlimited but relevant to that idea only.

-Background...

-Animated background
-Focus not on reading long pieces of narrative so background does not be to be dull

-Vibrant colour

-Animation and graphics

-Loading bar

-Hover effect for likes and dislikes...

 Use of footnote superscript in the title (and dragging into the footnotes).
 To support the idea that users are contributing small tidbits of inspiration/nudges in the right direction, adding on to the idea like a footnote as opposed to offering major insights.